iteg-hq/staticsql/readme.md

   }
   ~~~

   This tells StaticSQL where the entity metadata lives.
-The path of the entity folder is relative to the directory of the project file.
+The path of the entity folder is relative to the directory of the project file (and could have been omitted here, since it defaults to "StaticSQL").

-  When processing the template, StaticSQL will search the directory of the template, then the parent directory and so on until it finds the project file.
-Placing the StaticSQL project file in the root of the Visual Studio project makes the metadata available to all templates in the project.
+  When processing the template, StaticSQL will search the directory of the template, then the parent directory and so on until it finds `staticsql.json`.
+Placing it in the root of the Visual Studio project makes the metadata available to all templates in the project.

 ### Create T4 templates